 For over two decades, David Levin has added tremendous value to all-things QBQ!
 If you think well of the QBQ! book and our message of PERSONAL ACCOUNTABILITY, then know that David is partly responsible.
 He co-authored QBQ! with me, as well as Flipping the Switch and Outstanding!
 (QBQ.com/books)

 Is it time to raise your game?

-David’s new book, Raise Your Inner Game, is now on the market and not only can you rush to buy it today, you can hear David and me exploring it in this podcast:
+David’s new book, Raise Your Inner Game, is now on the market and you should rush to buy it today.

 My final thought is David’s thought, straight from Raise Your Inner Game—and couldn’t be truer:

 “This is what the inner life is like for most people—we spend the vast majority of our time locked in an endless stream of mental noise.
 We’re not focused on the task at hand, not present with the people in our lives, and not working anywhere near our full potential.”